Send the link below via email or IMCopy

 Counterfeiting is one of the oldest crimes.
 In the Roman empire, people would mix different metals and cast them with gold or silver to make fake gold and silver coins.

-During the American Revolution the British flooded the states with counterfeit money devaluing it so much it became worthless.
+During the American Revolution the British flooded the states with counterfeit money in an effort to collapse the colonial economy.

 During the civil war, 1600 banks were responsible for printing and issuing money and produced over 7,000 forms of currency.
 It was estimated that about 1/3 of the money in the United States was counterfeit.